 Most patients start by being triaged by their family doctor or ENT to make sure there are no medical red flags that require attention prior to tinnitus management.

 From there, we complete the audiologic evaluation and make necessary recommendations (i.e. hearing aids) and provide basic counselling.

 For some patients, hearing aids alone will provide sufficient benefit for tinnitus symptoms to be managed independently and the program will end there.
-Others will proceed to our audiologist-guided sessions, which use sound therapy, tinnitus education and relaxation techniques to manage a patient’s reactions to their tinnitus.
+Others with normal hearing or patients where hearing aids alone are not enough, will proceed to our audiologist-guided sessions, which use sound therapy, tinnitus education and relaxation techniques to manage a patient’s reactions to their tinnitus.

 If the audiologist-guided sessions are not providing the desired benefit, the patient will typically be referred to Dr. Phil Gerretsen (a psychiatrist) and Wanda Dillon (a mental health nurse) for individualized support.
 Together, they recognize that while tinnitus is not imagined or in your head, it can have a profound impact on your life.
 They’ve been very successful in helping patients cope with and manage their tinnitus.